decipher2k/Windows-AI-Assistant/README.md

 https://github.com/decipher2k/Windows-AI-Assistant/releases/download/v0.2/Windows.AI.Assistant.zip<br><br>
 <h2>Usage:</h2><br>
 <br>
-After starting the application, a tray icon is being added for controling the settings.<br>
+After starting the application, a tray icon is being added.
+Doubleclick on it to configure the settings.<br>
 Setup the API keys and other information using the "Settings" buttons.<br>
 <br>
 <h3>Microsoft Azure speech recognition:</h3><br>